HeXavi8/Mathematical-Modeling/README.md

 A sharing of the learning process of mathematical modeling.<br/>
 数学建模常用工具模型算法分享。

+## Our papers.
+We were luckly designated as the Meritorious Winner in 2021 MCM-ICM.
+Here are [our paper and codes in python](https://github.com/HeXavi8/Mathematical-Modeling/tree/main/Our_Paper)

 ## Some tools
 * [LaTeX](https://github.com/HeXavi8/Mathematical-Modeling/tree/main/LaTeX) is a writing tool which may help you write professional-looking documents that include complex math expressions or non-Latin scripts. <br/>
 * [SPSS](https://github.com/HeXavi8/Mathematical-Modeling/tree/main/SPSS) is a software which is used for statistical analysis operations, data mining, predictive analysis and decision-making.
 It may help you edit and analyze many sorts of data more easily.